SAP EWM: History

 The following is an outline of SAP EWM development progression.

 1993 - First functions for the warehouse logistics were already implemented in the SAP R/2 environment.
 These functions were partially integrated into SAP R/3.
 The term "Warehouse Management" (WM) was used to sum up the warehouse processes as a component of the Materials Management (MM) in release 2.0.

-1995 - With the release 3.0, additional integrated functions were implemented in the WM.
+1995 - With the release of 3.0, additional integrated functions were implemented in the WM.
 With the organizational unit Production Supply Area (PSA) and control loops, processes for the product supply are created and the integration to the Production Planning (PP) is established.

 1997 - SAP recognizes that a warehouse also features openings to the outside world.
 With the gate and provision zone in release 4.0, new organizational units are made available that aim to integrate the transport.

 1998 - With release 4.5, the Logistics Execution (LE) is reborn as a separate module.
 From now on, the existing MM component WM and the existing SD components Shipment (SHP) and Transportation (TRA) form a common logistics solution consisting of Warehouse Management (LE-WM), Shipment (LE-SHP) and Transport (LE-TRA).

 2000 - While the 4.5 release was marked by consolidation of logistic functions, it obtained important new features in Release 4.6 like block entry into the LES, submodule with radio frequency (RF), and SAP transactions for mobile data acquisition.

-2002 – With the release 4.7, the extension set 1.10 is implemented in the LES.
+2002 - With the release 4.7, the extension set 1.10 is implemented in the LES.
 Task and Resource Management (TRM) is a very controversial function.
 It was primarily designed to enable the mapping of multi-stage movements.
 However, it connects itself below the transfer order logic using the system document "Task" and unnecessarily creates another system level for the processing of warehouse movements.

-2004 – The extension set 2.00 of the release 4.7 contains additional submodules that are connected to the core components of the LES.
+2004 - The extension set 2.00 of the release 4.7 contains additional submodules that are connected to the core components of the LES.
 The submodule "Direct Store Delivery Backend" supports direct deliveries to the subsidiary branch offices carried out by the manufacturer and is therefore a supplement to the transport component (LE-TRA).

-2005 – The release mySAP ERP 2004 provides some additions in the Direct Store Delivery Backend area.
+2005 - The release mySAP ERP 2004 provides some additions in the Direct Store Delivery Backend area.